kubernetes/test-infra/planter/README.md

 Currently, SELinux is disabled for the container that runs the bazel environment, which allows for the rest of the host system to leave SELinux enabled.
-Automatic relabeling is not done to avoid inadvertently causing issues with the host system.
+We could relabel the volumes and enable SELinux but this could cause major issues on the host if planter was used from say $HOME.

 Further details can be found in `planter.sh` itself, which is somewhat